WT Grades

 Settings

 For member main material: This Nonstandard Notation string may be made to appear as a part of the section size of a member whose main material is tee material.
 In a Modeling erection view, the notation appears when Section sizes are shown and the Denote non-standard material setup option is turned on.
 To get the annotation on an erection view drawing, you need to check the box for Denote non-standard material when you auto detail the erection view.
-Example 1: Enter * as the Nonstandard Notation for all lines but the first line if you wanted section sizes for tee member main materials with nonstandard steel grades to be marked with a *.
-Example 2: Enter (A588) for A588 steel if you want (A588) to be displayed in the model next to the member's section size when A588 is selected ( ) as the member's Steel grade.
+Example 1: Enter * as the Nonstandard Notation for all lines but the first line if you wanted section sizes for tee member main materials with nonstandard grades to be marked with a *.
+Example 2: Enter (A588) for A588 steel if you want (A588) to be displayed in the model next to the member's section size when A588 is selected ( ) as the member's Grade.

 For submaterials: A callout is generated next to that material's submaterial piecemark callout on the member detail when Home > Project Settings > Fabricator > Piecemarking > Member and Material Piecemarking > Submaterial > Show non-std grade notation with piecemarks on member details is checked.
-The callout will consist of the steel grade if you do not enter a Nonstandard Notation.
-If, on the other hand, a Nonstandard Notation has been entered, that notation would be called out instead of the steel grade.
+The callout will consist of the grade if you do not enter a Nonstandard Notation.
+If, on the other hand, a Nonstandard Notation has been entered, that notation would be called out instead of the grade.
 For example, you might enter Non Std as a Nonstandard Notation.

-Minimum Thickness & Maximum Thickness (AS4100 and Eurocode): These columns let you assign Fy (yield strength) and Fu (ultimate strength) values to a steel grade based on the thickness of the tee material.
+Minimum Thickness & Maximum Thickness (AS4100 and Eurocode): These columns let you assign Fy (yield strength) and Fu (ultimate strength) values to a grade based on the thickness of the tee material.

-Fy: The yield strength of the steel grade.
+Fy: The yield strength of the grade.
 If you are using imperial dimensioning, yield strength is measured in kips/sq. inch (ksi).
 If you are using metric dimensioning, yield strength is measured in megapascals (MPa).
 The value you enter for Fy is used to design connections.

-Fu: The ultimate strength of the steel grade.
+Fu: The ultimate strength of the grade.
 If you are using imperial dimensioning, ultimate strength is measured in kips/sq. inch (ksi).
 If you are using metric dimensioning, ultimate strength is in megapascals (MPa).
 The value you enter for Fu is used to design connections.

 Ry (ASD/LRFD): The ratio (no units) of expected yield stress to the specified minimum yield stress, Fy.
 See section I-6 of the AISC Seismic Design Manual.
 This overstrength factor is used during connection design for calculations related to member strength when the user has specified a Seismic brace (vertical brace).
 The default values used for Ry come from Table I -6 -1 of the AISC Seismic Design Manual.
 Ry is used only when the governing load (Tension load or Compression load) is Auto.
 Ry and Rt are not used for user-entered loads.